Compliance - A user's guide

 "GDPR brings a more 21st century approach," notes Denham.
 "The right of consumers to data portability is new, as is mandatory data breach reporting, higher standards of consent, and significantly larger fines for when companies get things wrong."
 This is the tough new regulatory environment that Hospify has been built for - an environment in which the consequences of hospital staff using non-compliant comms like WhatsApp, Viber, Facebook Messenger, Snapchat, Slack, Skype and Telegram are going to be very severe.

 These everyday chat apps might be encrypted but that alone is not enough to make them align with UK and EU health data laws.
 Have you ever received a picture on WhatsApp?
 Have a look in your phone's main photo gallery.
 The picture will most likely appear there, as well as in WhatsApp itself.
 This is because nearly everyone's devices automatically backup such pictures to cloud services that are likely to be geographically-located outside of Europe.
 Even if you switch the feature off, gaffs by Apple and others can mean it get switched back on without your knowledge.
 And of course these apps send messages via non-European cloud services as a matter of course and, worse, store them there beyond the easy access of subject data access requests.

-This is just one of the many ways in which the design of standard consumer apps makes them vulnerable to abuse - and means they fall foul of the law when it comes to patient-identifiable health data.
+These are just some of the many ways in which standard consumer apps fall foul of the law when it comes to patient-identifiable health data.
 But Hospify is different.
 Hospify is specifically designed, not just to deliver messages securely, but to keep them confined to your device instead of floating around in a server cloud that could be located anywhere on the planet (the new legislation insists that all EU health data is only transmitted by servers that are physically situated in Europe).

 Given that these new rules are coming - and in some cases are already here - what can you do to comply with them before you get fined?
 Firstly tell your healthcare colleagues, staff and patients to stop using WhatsApp and other apps like it when they're at work, and to install and use Hospify instead.
 On the surface, they won't notice a great deal of difference; Hospify looks and feels much like any other messaging app.
 But underneath, there's all the difference in the world.